hannesdelbeke/datafix/README.md

 # Still Work in Progress! early version

 Use Datafix to create a validation pipeline to ensure correct data, and help the user find & clean up bad data.
 Great for asset validation in a game-dev pipeline.

+worflow:
-- collect datanodes (e.g. meshes, materials, textures)
+1. collect datanodes (e.g. meshes, materials, textures)
-- validate your DataNodes, saving the validation outcome (SUCCESS, WARN, FAIL) in resultNodes
+2. validate your DataNodes, saving the validation outcome (SUCCESS, WARN, FAIL) in resultNodes
-- a nice UI to see what's going on
+3. create a report, or use UI to see the outcome.

+features:
 - all nodes are linked to easily query each other for advanced pipelines.

-can be run with UI or from console/script
+- modular to enable reusable nodes for multiple pipelines. or reuse actions between nodes.
+- support headless mode, completely de-coupled from the UI
+- open source, easy to extend.

 |Console |UI |
 |--|--|